-You lose a level when a card says you do.
+You lose a level when a card says that you do.
 Your Level can never go below 1.
-However, your combat strength can be negative, if you get hit by a Curse, are backstabbed, or suffer some other kind of penalty.
+However, your combat strength can be negative, if you get hit with a trap or have some other kind of penalty.

 Level Counters: It's Not Cheating, It's Using the Rules!